sandersn/mini-typescript/README.md

 - more realistic top-level exception handling and errors
 - maybe generate error messages like diagnosticMessages.json?
 - probably more realistic tests
+- 3rd resolution space for binder: namespaces
+- symbol flags
+- caching of types on symbols

 But: